About The Choices Program

 Choices curriculum units feature rich content, drawing on the best scholarship available.
 You'll find historical and contemporary primary source documents, including maps, images, and editorial cartoons.
 A growing library of Scholars Online videos, aligned with printed units and embedded in our iBook Textbooks, brings content experts directly into your classroom.

-Common Core, 21st Century Skills, and National Standards
+Common Core, C3, and State Standards

-The teaching resources and pedagogical approach of the Choices Program align with Common Core and National Standards for social studies.
+The teaching resources and pedagogical approach of the Choices Program align with Common Core and State Standards for social studies.
 Our materials have always stressed textual analysis and the consideration of multiple perspectives.
 Choices resources also address a range of 21st Century Skills including:

 - Critical thinking